31-Year-Old Pitcher – Free Agent

 Dan Schlereth Contract Information:

-Agreed to a minor league contract with the Orioles in December of 2012.
+Signed a minor-league contract with the Marlins in April of 2017.

 To instantly reveal our fantasy analysis of every player – including Dan Schlereth – simply subscribe now.